zeelpatel7/Trading-System/README.md

 ### 3️⃣ How it Works
 - The server mimics real-time trading by sending historical stock data from the CSV file at regular intervals.
 - The client processes the data and applies the chosen trading strategy.
-- All balances and profit/loss calculations are logged in the `data/` folder for review.
+- All trades and profit/loss calculations are logged in the `data/` folder for review.

 ### 4️⃣ Stopping the Client
 To stop the client, use `Ctrl + C` in the terminal.